Uber said Tuesday hackers compromised personal data from some 57 million riders and drivers in a breach kept hidden for a year.

 The Uber chief said he only recently learned that outsiders had broken into a cloud-based server used by the company or data and downloaded a “significant” amount of information.

 Stolen files included names, email addresses, and mobile phone numbers for riders, and the names and driver license information of some 600,000 drivers, according to Uber.

 Uber paid the hackers $100,000 to destroy the data, not telling riders or drivers whose information was at risk, according to a source familiar with the situation.

-Co-founder and ousted chief Travis Kalanick was advised of the breach shortly after it was discovered, but it was not made public until Uber’s new boss Khosrowshahi learned of the incident.
+Co-founder and ousted chief Travis Kalanick was advised of the breach shortly after it was discovered, but it was not made public until Uber’s new boss Khosrowshahi found out.

 “You may be asking why we are just talking about this now, a year later,” Khosrowshahi said.

 “I had the same question, so I immediately asked for a thorough investigation of what happened and how we handled it.”